Harimaron/Aoba/README.md

 Management
 -------------

-<pre>Applications that helped me to organize myself or organize various projects, whether alone or in a team.</pre>
+**Applications that helped me to organize myself or organize various projects, whether alone or in a team.**

 ### [Trello](https://trello.com/)